How to Test a Transformer without Power (5 Steps)

 4. Repeat the process for the other two terminals.

-No issues here too.
+There are no issues here, too.
 I’m getting open circuit readings (infinite resistance).
-(2)

 Why is Checking the Transformer Without Power Important?